joaocc/infrastructure/README.md

 ## Server Locations

+![Map](https://brandfolder.com/brandfolder-infrastructure/attachments/h75claxg/brandfolder-infrastructure-infra-locations-map-image.png?dl=true)

+### Origin
 Brandfolder's Origin is deployed in the AWS East Region, located in Virginia, USA.
-Any upload must go to the origin.
-Assets read from the site are served from the Asset Edge hosted by Amazon Cloudfront.

-![Map](https://brandfolder.com/brandfolder-infrastructure/attachments/h75claxg/brandfolder-infrastructure-infra-locations-map-image.png?dl=true)
+Any action that requires a "write" action must be done on the origin, therefore all write traffic must be routed to the origin in Virginina.

+### Asset Edge
+Assets are served from the asset edge upon subsequent requests from users closest to each edge location.
+Therefor the first request for each asset in each location will take longer than subsequent requests for that asset.

 ## Infrastructure Diagram